CDLUC3/ezid/doc/apidoc.2.rst

   |lArr| success: ark:/99999/fk4test

 The return is a status line.
 If an ARK identifier was created, the normalized form of the identifier is returned as shown above.
-If a DOI identifier was created, the status line includes the normalized form of the DOI and, separated by a pipe character ("|", U+007C), the DOI's shadow ARK (see `Shadow ARKs`_ for more information).
+If an identifier other than an ARK was created (e.g., a DOI or URN), the status line includes the normalized form of the identifier and, separated by a pipe character ("|", U+007C), the identifier's shadow ARK (see `Shadow ARKs`_ for more information).
 Note that different identifier schemes have different normalization rules (e.g., DOIs are normalized to all uppercase letters).
 Here's a sample interaction creating a DOI identifier:

 .. parsed-literal::